learithe/2019-01-23-ESR-MASC/index.md

 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                    # Be sure to update the Carpentry type in _config.yml as well.
 venue: "ESR Keneperu"    # brief name of host site without address (e.g., "Euphoric State University")
-address: "FIXME"         # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Keneperu Science Centre, Porirua"  # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "nz"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "-41.147993,174.8368063"     # decimal latitude and longitude of workshop venue